 I love to serve 30 Minute Ginger Beef with rice.
 Since this recipe brags about being ready in about 30 minutes, I often use instant or minute rice.
 If you’ve been reading my blog for a while, you might recall that I cannot cook “real” rice to save my life.
 I always resort to instant rice whenever possible.

-Also, I’m a little bit of nervous of really spicy flavours, so for me, the rice helps to cool down the heat from the dried chili flakes.
+Also, I’m a little bit nervous about really spicy flavours, so for me, the rice helps to cool down the heat from the dried chili flakes.
 Since originally posting this recipe, I have been slowly increasing my spice and heat level tolerance.
 Now, I even add extra spice.
 But, you do you.
 You can even omit the dried chili flakes if you wish.

 Do you have a question or comment?